-The application directions below pertain only to the following programs: Ph.D. in Informatics with tracks in Bioinformatics, Complex Systems, Proactive Health Informatics, Human Computer Interaction, Intelligent and Interactive Systems, Music, Secure Computing, Computing, Culture and Society, Virtual Heritage, M.S. in Human Computer Interaction and M.S. in Informatics.
+The application directions below only pertain to the following programs: Ph.D. in Informatics with tracks in Bioinformatics, Complex Networks and Systems, Computing, Culture, and Society, Human Computer Interaction, Intelligent and Interactive Systems, Proactive Health Informatics, Security Informatics, Virtual Heritage, M.S. in Human Computer Interaction and M.S. in Informatics.

 All graduate programs offered by the School of Informatics, Computing, and Engineering fall under the STEM (science, technology, engineering, and mathematics) classification.
 For more information about the STEM classification, go to https://www.ed.gov/stem and https://ois.iu.edu/visas/faculty-visas/stem-opt/index.html.